Kyle Johansen

-Kyle Johansen was the Republican Majority Leader, in the Alaska House of Representatives.
+Kyle Johansen (born July 13, 1967) was the Republican Majority Leader, in the Alaska House of Representatives.
 He represented Alaska's 1st District from January 16, 2007 – January 14, 2013.
 Before he was elected to the Alaska House, he served as a legislative aid to Representative Bill Williams.

 Personal life

 Johansen has three children: Jacie, Makena, and Shelbi.
 He went to Ketchikan High School and graduated in 1985, before going on to Washington State University.
 He holds a Bachelor of Arts in Elementary Education from Washington State University.